AppImageCrafters/appimagecrafters.github.io/_posts/2020-08-05-presenting-appimage-planet.markdown

 ---

 The AppImage world is bast and mysterious, therefore a map is required to ease navigation.
-Tha map is the RSS aggregator [AppImage Planet](https://appimage.gitlab.io/planet/).
+That map is the RSS aggregator [AppImage Planet](https://appimage.gitlab.io/planet/).

 There you will be able to find all the people and projects that gravitates around the AppImage core project.
 Let's take a look to the more significant project.